sslab-gatech/shfllock/benchmarks/fuzzing/afl/README.md

 queue, making it easier to diagnose faults.

-Having said that, it's important to acknowledge that some fuzzing crashes can be difficult quickly evaluate for exploitability without a lot of debugging and code analysis work.
+Having said that, it's important to acknowledge that some fuzzing crashes can be difficult to quickly evaluate for exploitability without a lot of debugging and code analysis work.
 To assist with this task, afl-fuzz supports a very unique "crash exploration" mode enabled with the -C flag.